AusClimateService/data-code-group/data_roadmap.md

 or processed data that needs to be shared.
 Given the broader audience using the data, there needs to be some standards and guidelines to ensure usability, transparency and reproducibility.

 These standards differ depending on the type of dataset:

 ### Authoritative datasets

 **Description**:
 An authoritative dataset is the original/source version of a dataset.
-For instance, the raw output (or raw with a minimal amount of post-processing) from a model run or observing platform.
+For instance, the CMORised output from a model run, bias-correction process, or observing platform.
+Authoritative datasets will have the highest contraints applied with respect to standardisation and documentation.

 **Requirements**:
 A README file that describes the dataset in detail.
-The data in `ia39` isn't published on the [NCI data catalogue](https://geonetwork.nci.org.au), but we could require that most of the information required for a catalogue entry is included in the README?
+The data in `ia39` isn't published on the [NCI data catalogue](https://geonetwork.nci.org.au), but we could require that most of the information required for a catalogue entry is included in the README.
 An outline of data standards for ACS, the requirements of a dataset to be included in ia39, has been drafted: [`data_standards.md`](data_standards.md).
-More information will be added as consultation by the Data & Code Group continues.
+This data **must** be CMORised; i.e. post-processed through a standardised and version controlled data pipeline to meet CORDEX-level compliance standards, and formatted into a documented directory and filename structure (DRS).

 ### Replica datasets